abhisheksingh87/starter-cookbook/content/common/create-app-using-starter.md

 categories = ["recipes"]
 tags = ["starter","microservice", "barebone microservice"]
-summary = "How to create a microservice using the greenfield-app-starter" title = "Create barebone microservice using the starter" date = 2020-12-09 weight = 10 draft = false
+summary = "How to create a microservice using the greenfield-app-starter" title = "1.
+Create barebone microservice using the starter" date = 2020-12-09 weight = 10 draft = false